 - Have you ever seen a rabbit?

-- Do you know another animal which looks a lot like a rabbit?
+- Do you know another animal that looks a lot like a rabbit?

 - What color are rabbits?